Arman13m99/AI-Powered-Dice-Roll-Detection/README.md

 ## Example
 Here’s an example of how the system works:

-- The system detects an audio cue (e.g., a Dice Roll).
+- The system detects an audio cue (e.g., a bell sound).
 - A screenshot is automatically taken.
 - The system identifies dice with values 3 and 5 on the screen.
 - It calculates the probability of the next dice roll (e.g., the probability of rolling a 4 next is 16.67%).

+## Note
+Due to the large size of the trained models, they could not be uploaded to this repository.
+If you need the latest trained models for both audio and video detection, please contact me at **arman13m99@gmail.com** to request access.